- Centre for Advanced Studies in Finance

 Vítor Constâncio, Vice-President of the ECB, offered his thoughts on the current challenges to the international monetary and financial systems.
 Meanwhile Stephanie Kelton, former Chief Economist of the US Senate Budget Committee and advisor to Bernie Sanders, gave a transatlantic perspective on national budgets in the European Union.
 We were also delighted to hear Anita Fürstenberg-Lucius, Director at the European Investment Bank, discussing the role that the bank plays in bridging the gap between public and private financing.

 One of the key papers was the Delphi Study on the Future of Finance, which was delivered by FESSUD colleagues at the University of the Basque Country in Spain, and which drew together predictions about the future of finance in Europe which was made by 50 leading economists.
 The findings of this paper generated coverage in the national UK media, with the Guardian and the Independent reporting the findings of this research.
 We used social media to share our findings as widely as possible.
-Interested readers can found more information about the event here.

 Certain themes were repeated throughout the day: